Places to Visit and Things to Do in Mandalay

-We arrived to Mandalay at the end of our trip.
+We arrived to Mandalay at the end of our trip, not expecting much of this large city.
 We had a few days to spend here and after visiting Bagan and Inle Lake we thought we’d already seen the best of Myanmar’s attractions.
 Boy, we were wrong because we LOVED our time here and we couldn’t get enough of the colorful markets and the day trips to nearby villages (not to mention the Indian restaurant we have visited 3 times).
 Mandalay is located on the east bank of the Irrawaddy River which provides a wonderful setting for many Instagram-worthy pictures.
-Allow for at least 3-4 days to explore Mandalay and its surrounding area if you can include it in your Myanmar itinerary
+Allow for at least 3-4 days to explore Mandalay and its surrounding area if you can include it in your Myanmar itinerary.

 Take a Ferry to Mingun

 Mingun is a small village which is situated on the western bank of the Irrawaddy River.
 We took a small boat to get there and for a moment felt like trainee pirates because we had to cross long planks to get on and off the boat.
-The next couple of hours we spent strolling around Mingun and browsing the numerous souvenir stands.
+The next couple of hours we spent strolling around Mingun, visiting the many unique places of interests and browsing the numerous souvenir stands.

 Watch the Sunset at U Bein Bridge